cockroachdb/docs/cockroachcloud/cloud-sso.md

 ### Custom sign-in page

-With Enterprise Authentication, customers get a unique and private sign-in URL for their {{ site.data.products.db }} organization, and will no longer use the [public sign-in URL](https://cockroachlabs.cloud).
+When {{ site.data.products.enterprise }} Authentication is enabled, members of your {{ site.data.products.db }} organization use a unique and private sign-in page and can no longer sign in using the [public sign-in URL](https://cockroachlabs.cloud).

 ### Extended configuration options